Reaction To Trump's State Of The Union Address Follows A Predictable Script

 After depicting the American economy as a bleak wasteland before his election, Trump has rebranded it as unimaginable prosperity, fueled by the hope inspired by his brilliant reforms.
 In fact, nothing has yet changed.

-One response that will likely come unscripted?
-The president's response to the coverage of his own speech.
-Whatever narrative he may have set Tuesday evening, it's possible Trump will have an entirely different message when he returns to his favorite medium, Twitter, perhaps as early as Wednesday morning.
+One reaction that will likely come unscripted?
+The president's response to the media coverage of his own speech.
+Whatever narrative he may have set Tuesday evening, it's possible Trump will have an entirely different message when he returns to his favorite medium, Twitter.

 One sure thing of the Trump presidency: Who knows what tomorrow will bring?
 Good night, all.— Josh Dawsey (@jdawsey1) January 31, 2018